 The patient will receive anticoagulants to prevent expansion of the existing clots and to combat the formation of new clots.
 Thrombolysis can be performed in severe cases.
 This involves the use of powerful drugs to dissolve the clot.

 You can check your symptoms using the online physiotherapy check.
-For the signs and symptoms described above you should always contact your GP to prevent the symptoms from becoming worse and to avoid serious injury.
+If you have the signs and symptoms described above you should always talk to your GP to prevent the symptoms becoming worse and to avoid serious injury.

 Walen, S., Kuipers, A.F., Berg, J.W.K. van den & Damoiseaux, R.A.M.J.
 (2011).
 Longembolieën.
 Huisarts & Wetenschap: 54(3) 166-169.